 As detailed in a related Alpha blog post, “Low-code app development set to accelerate software delivery in enterprises,” Rob Marvin, in an article for SD Times, does an excellent job of describing low-code development, detailing its benefits, and outlining the tenants of low-code development platforms.
 I highly recommend reading both the blog and the article.
 I was interviewed for the piece, and you’ll find in both the blog post and the article a summary of what I believe are the benefits of low-code development platforms.

 Low Code Platforms & The Need for Speed

 There’s a simple reason why low code development platforms are becoming popular with development teams and business users.
 They both have a need for speed.
-Demand for mobile apps has been skyrocketing, and IT and developers can’t keep up with it.
+Demand for mobile applications has been skyrocketing, and IT and developers can’t keep up with it.
 But management is no longer willing to put up with long development cycles and slow deployment.
 Low code development not only speeds up app building by cutting down on the code developers are required to write, but also functions as a kind of central command post for configuring, delivering, and maintaining apps.